-The "fighting cells" take the name of CAR-T cells, and we now know for certain that they can cure patients with leukemia.
+The "fighting cells" are called CAR-T cells, and we now know for certain that they can cure patients with leukemia.
 Immunologist and study co-author Carl June of the University of Pennsylvania confirmed this just recently.

 Both participants responded well to the initial treatment, but the doctors were unsure of the immune cell resistance time.

-Since the two patients have been free from cancer for more than a decade, the therapy tested can be considered "optimal".
+Since the two patients have been cancer-free for more than a decade, the therapy tested can be considered "optimal".

 Unfortunately, immunotherapy doesn't work for everyone.
 Some people don't respond to treatment, and others can develop it dangerous side effects.

 The task of modern researchers is to understand the mechanism underlying the functioning of cells, so as to understand when to intervene and when to test a new solution.